Patients often ask us about the key differences between Ultherapy and Hifu technologies, and which of these treatments is better.

 High-intensity focused ultrasound (Hifu) is a relatively new treatment for clinical skin tightening.
 Approved by the FDA for brow lifts in 2009, it was first used to treat tumours back in 2008.
 Clinicians now also use it for skin tightening and wrinkle reduction.

-How does Hifu work?
+How does Hifu treatment work?

 Hifu works by using an acoustic lens to concentrate several beams of ultrasound energy on targeted areas.
 The energy is applied to a depth of between 1.5 and 4.5mm beneath the skin to stimulate new collagen and elastin.